 One of the most important practical improvements in the Surface Pro 3 is in battery life.
 Microsoft claims it will offer up to 20 per cent better stamina than any Surface tablet to date.

+However this wasn't borne out in our tests.
 At review, we found the Surface Pro 2 lasts for seven hours 53 minutes – our testing features simulated web browsing, some work/productivity tasks and some video playback.
-Using Microsoft’s claim, we can expect the Surface Pro 3 to last for around nine to nine and a half hours.
-The official specs suggest we can expect "up to 9 hours".
+The same test on the Surface Pro 3 lasted seven hours and 45 minutes, pretty much the same as the Surface Pro 2.

 Microsoft couldn’t really announce a Surface Pro 3 without making it a fair bit more powerful than the Surface Pro 2.
 It’s doubly important in a tablet like this as, unlike an iOS or Android tablet, a full Windows device can make good use of whatever power you put at its disposal.